syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

-You can create a deep copy of a Word document using Clone method of WordDocument class.
-We can read the template document once from file system or stream and create multiple document copies by cloning it.
-This will improve the performance of document generation, as there is no need to read the Word document each time.
+You can create a deep copy of a Word document by using Clone method of WordDocument class.
+You can read the template document from file system or stream and create multiple document copies by cloning it.
+This improves the performance of document generation, as there is no need to read the Word document each time.

 {% highlight c# %}
 [C#]

-//Open an existing document
+//Opens an existing document

 WordDocument inputTemplateDoc = new WordDocument(fileName);

-//Create a clone of Input Template
+//Creates a clone of Input Template

 WordDocument clonedDocument = inputTemplateDoc.Clone();

-//Save & Close the cloned document instance
+//Saves and closes the cloned document instance

 clonedDocument.Save("ClonedDocument.docx");

 clonedDocument.Close();

-//Close the input template document instance
+//Closes the input template document instance

 sourceDocument.Close();